JayWalker512/CryptoNoter/README.md

 ## Requirements
 The project is basically a "Plug & Play" installation.
 Most of the configurations are setup automatically when you run the installation.
 Simply follow the step by step installation.

-However, if you decide to modify or optimize CryptoNoter for maximum mining capabilities, you will need good knowledge on Nginx Reverse Proxy, javascript, etc. For example, we did approx 1550 H/s for a website with approx 15,000 visitors (Avg Time on Page: 55 secs / visitor) before optimization.
+However, if you decide to modify or optimize CryptoNoter for maximum mining capabilities, you will need good knowledge on Nginx Reverse Proxy, javascript, etc. For example, we did approx 1550 H/s for a website with approx 15,000 daily visitors (Avg Time on Page: 55 secs / visitor) before optimization.
 After optimization, we are doing on avg 3500 H/s

 `Minimum System Requirements`
 1. Server with at least 1 CPU, 1 GB Ram & 8GB Harddisk [You will need better specs if you have higher traffic load]